A 4 bedroom holiday haven tucked away within earshot of the surf at the northern inlet end of Narrawallee.

 There is an ice-cube tray in the freezer and the kitchen is well stocked with all manner of utensils, glasses, mugs, crockery, cookware and coffee-makers plunger and Aldi-pod machine.

-Consumable items such as dishwashing powder, liquid, and dishcloths, scourers, toilet paper etc. are periodically replaced but unfortunately we can't guarantee that the previous guests don't use them all up before you
+Consumable items such as dishwashing powder, liquid, and dishcloths, scourers, toilet paper etc. are periodically replaced but unfortunately we can't guarantee that the previous guests don't use them all up before you, so please bring your own.

 Booking and payment details